wikimedia/eventgate/README.md

 that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.

-Note that all `*_field` configs point to a field in an event, and use dotted notation to access sub-objects.
+All `*_field` configs point to a field in an event, and use dotted path notation to access sub-objects.
 E.g. "value" will be extracted from `{ meta: { stream_name: "value" } }` if
 `stream_field` is set to 'meta.stream_name'.